digiwage/testwage/doc/init.md

 Copy testwaged.init to /etc/init.d/testwaged.
 Test by running "service testwaged start".

-Using this script, you can adjust the path and flags to the testwaged program by setting the testwaged and FLAGS environment variables in the file /etc/sysconfig/testwaged.
+Using this script, you can adjust the path and flags to the testwaged program by setting the TESTWAGED and FLAGS environment variables in the file /etc/sysconfig/testwaged.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn